 Review of Bae Suah’s “Untold Night and Day”: reflections and repetitions

-Disclosure: This page may contain affiliate links.
-Clicking through for additional information or to make a purchase may result in a small commission.
 I received Bae Suah’s novel as an Easter present.
 Considering we are all in lock-down at the moment, I welcomed a new book to read.
-I am a fan of Korean literature … Continue reading
+I am a fan of Korean literature and was delighted to find out that Deborah Smith, the translator of Han Kang’s works, had worked on Suah’s translation into English.
+Suah … Continue reading

 Frankenstein’s monster by any other name: a comparative review of Ahmed Saadawi’s and Mary Shelley’s monsters